You own what must be true.

 - Expert with TypeScript and Node.js (we use NestJS) and a relational database like Postgres, and comfortable across APIs, AWS and infrastructure as code (Terraform).

-- Fluent at directing AI tools like Claude Code and Cursor, and clear-eyed with them: when an agent writes the spec, you can still catch the fault it quietly baked in.
+- Fluent at directing AI tools like Claude Code and Cursor, and clear-eyed with them: when an agent writes the spec, you can still catch the fault hidden in it.

 - A reliability instinct: monitoring, observability, and making correctness checkable rather than assumed.